nassim-fox/semi-supervised-ae/README.md

-# semi-supervised-ae
+# semi supervised ae

-semi supervised AE mnist
+A semi supervised convolutional autoencoder with a cnn classification for MNIST handwritten digits